Master of Social Work

 The Master of Social Work (MSW) is a master's degree in the field of social work.
 It is a professional degree with specializations compared to Bachelor of Social Work (BSW).
 MSW promotes macro-, mezzo- and micro-aspects of professional social work practice, whereas the BSW focuses more on direct social work practices in community, hospitals (outpatient and inpatient services) and other fields of social services.
-In some countries, such as Australia, the MSW and BSW degrees are equivalent qualifications.
+In some countries, such as Australia, the United Kingdom and Hong Kong SAR, some MSW degrees are considered equivalent to BSW qualifications as a qualifying degree.

+The degree may also be conferred as Master of Arts in Social Work or Master of Science in Social Work.

 Canada

 In Canada, the MSW is considered a professional master's degree and is offered through several universities.
 Most schools are accredited by the Canadian Association for Social Work Education (CASWE).

 All students entering an MSW program are required to have a recognized bachelor's degree in a related field.
 Generally, students with a Bachelor of Social Work would enroll in a one-year program, whereas those with other undergraduate degrees (Bachelor of Arts, Bachelor of Science, etc.) would enroll in a two-year program.
-In Canada the average Master of Social Work graduate can earn anywhere from C$60,000 to C$150,000, depending on their role and work environment.
+In Canada, the average Master of Social Work graduate can earn anywhere from C$60,000 to C$150,000, depending on their role and work environment.

 The oldest social work program in Canada is offered at the University of Toronto through the Factor-Inwentash Faculty of Social Work.
-Social work students at the UofT choose from a number of specializations (gerontology; children and their families; mental health and health; human service management and leadership; and social justice and diversity), with opportunities to pursue a variety of collaborative programs, such as Addiction Studies, Sexual Diversity Studies, and Community Development, to name a few.
+Social work students at the U of T choose from a number of specializations (gerontology; children and their families; mental health and health; human service management and leadership; and social justice and diversity), with opportunities to pursue a variety of collaborative programs, such as Addiction Studies, Sexual Diversity Studies, and Community Development, to name a few.
 Students could also pursue their MSW degrees in combination with either a Master of Health Science or a Juris Doctor degree.

 Canadian universities that offer the MSW: